Telling Tales – 2019 update

 The following Telltale chart compares the trajectories of portfolios made of a single asset class, namely International Small Caps, Emerging Markets, Total International, and US Real Estate Investment Trusts (REITs), while the Telltale benchmark remains the US Total Market (TSM).

-The chart shows the relative trajectory in recent decades, since 1970, of an initial investment of $100.
+The chart shows the relative trajectory in recent decades (since 1972) of an initial investment of $100, compared to US Total-Market (TSM).
 Note that the vertical axis is linear, for better readability.
-Historical returns aren’t available for Int’l Small and Emerging for the 70s and early 80s, and they were approximated to Total International, to allow a consistent display on the chart.
+Historical returns aren’t available for Int’l Small and Emerging for the early 70s, so they were approximated to Total International, to allow a consistent display on the chart.

 A few observations:

-- Total International alternated periods of faster growth than TSM with periods of slower growth.
-If the chart had started in 1971 instead of 1970, they would be roughly on par at the end (i.e. 2017).
+- Both Total International and Emerging alternated periods of faster growth than TSM with periods of slower (relative) growth.
 Inferring a ‘return to the mean’ hypothesis might not be unreasonable in this case.
+In other words, be careful to not fall for recency bias, overreacting to the last decade of underperformance.

-- International Small had a large relative growth in the late 80s, then more recently fell back in line with TSM, probably crushing the hopes of corresponding investors.
+- International Small appeared to display a large relative growth in the late 80s, then more recently fell back under TSM, probably crushing the hopes of corresponding investors.

 Stocks/Bonds Portfolios and Final Words